 Settings

-FPS Monitoring settings lets you monitor FPS usage and adjust FPS limits and unit consumption.
-The visual timeline graph reports the 95th percentile of average uses, highlighting any spikes and consumption overages.
+FPS Monitoring lets you monitor flow log records per second (FPS) and adjust FPS limits and unit consumption.
+The visual timeline graph reports the 95th percentile of FPS (see Peak Vs. 95th Percentile for more information), highlighting any spikes and consumption overages.
 The table underneath the timeline provides details that align with points on the timeline graph.
-The top of the page shows three tiles, the number of days you have been above your FPS limit, your FPS limit, and your unit usage.
+The top of the page shows three tiles: the number of days you have been above your FPS limit, the recommended limit based on your recent usage, and your current FPS limit.

-FPS is a rate ThousandEyes calculates based on the number of flow logs being created in the configured storage service.
-In the case of AWS, FPS is calculated using the files created and processed in the S3 bucket for the AWS account configured to integrate with ThousandEyes Cloud Insights.
-The flow logs are read in at the rate your cloud service provider is creating them.
+FPS is a rate ThousandEyes calculates based on the number of flow log records being created in the configured storage service.
+In the case of AWS, for example, FPS is calculated using the files created and processed in the S3 bucket for the AWS account configured to integrate with ThousandEyes Cloud Insights.
+The flow log records are read in at the rate your cloud service provider is creating them.

-The process for how ThousandEyes uses flow logs is as follows:
+The process for how ThousandEyes uses flow log records in AWS is as follows:

-AWS sends the VPC flow log to the S3 bucket.
+AWS sends the VPC flow log record to the S3 bucket.

 S3 bucket service sends a notification to SNS topic.